Cell Biology Research Scholars Program (CRSP)

-Beginning in 2021, CRSP will offer an 8-week online summer course on “Collaborative Experimental Design and Analytics” for undergraduate students interested in continued career development in STEM research fields.
+CRSP is an an 8-week online summer course on “Collaborative Experimental Design and Analytics” for undergraduate students interested in continued career development in STEM research fields.
 This course will blend a combination of video lecture, reading materials and live discussion groups to help students enhance their skills in rigorous scientific investigation.
 Through a series of weekly assignments and a final project proposal presentation, students will work closely with peers and PhD-level instructors to learn many elements of sound research planning.
 Students will also receive instruction in scientific presentation, career portfolio development, and navigating PhD program admissions.
 This course is ideal for rising freshman and sophomore students who plan to engage in future research internships and undergraduate thesis projects.

 1. Letter of intent

 Letters should outline why attending an HMS summer minicourse on this topic would be of value.
 Letters should be a maximum of 2 pages, using single-spaced, 11-point Arial or Times New Roman font.

 Your current CV should include:

 - educational background with all relevant undergraduate coursework completed to date

 - cumulative GPA (major and non-major)

 - contact information (phone and email) of 3 references